 Barnt Green is a hugely popular little village to the north-east of Bromsgrove in Worcestershire.
-To the north-west is Lickey Hills and to the east, the two Bittell reservoirs - lovely destinations for a walk or spot of watersport.
+To the north-west is Lickey Hills and to the east, the two Bittell reservoirs – lovely destinations for a walk or a spot for watersport.
 The landscape gives the area a fantastic rural feel, despite the convenience of being just ten minutes from Birmingham.

-To the south-east is Alvechurch, equally as well thought of and with history dating back to the 15th century.
+To the south-east is Alvechurch, equally as well thought of and with a history dating back to the 15th century.

 The centre of the village has a parade of shops, including two butchers, a bakery, an optician and several small boutique-style stores, along with a Tesco Express and a park.

 Barnt Green has a good mix of property stock, with smaller 2-3 bedroom family properties centred in and around the hub of the main village.
 The majority of this was built between the 1940’s and 1970’s, though some newer properties exist close to the railway station.

 Larger, more affluent properties sit on the periphery of the village towards Lickey, Blackwell and Burcot.

 First time buyers tend to find homes in the newer estates in Cofton Hackett and Blackwell.
 There are some 1-2 bedroom flats in Barnt Green itself, but buyers should expect to pay a premium for the location.

 As homebuyers move up the housing ladder, they will often move into the hub of the village where there is a higher density of 3 and 4 bedroom properties.

 Prices in Barnt Green and surrounding areas remained largely stable throughout the recession up until the end of 2013 – but have risen since the start of 2014 and are expected to increase further.